 How to get to Middle Black Clough

 On this route there are points where you’ll need to cross streams, and once at the waterfall you’ll need to walk through water.
 A pair of wellies with good grip will definitely help you get the best out of the location.
-If there has recently been heavy rainfall reaching the location could be dangerous, if not impossible to reach.
+If there has recently been heavy rainfall reaching the location could be dangerous, if not impossible.

 Middle Black Clough can be found at the end of the Longdendale Valley.
 It’s a short walk (20-30 mins) from a free car parking area just off the A628 Woodhead Road.
 When driving west along the A628 there’s a small, and easily missed road leading off to the left.
 Take a look at the map below and scroll along the A628 for a more precise location and to find a nearby postcode.